noranta4/A-problem-of-Lagrangian-mechanics/README.md

 # A problem of Lagrangian mechanics
 The motion of massive point with many constraints.
-Application of Runge-Kutta methods to find approximate solutions of equations of motion.
+Application of Runge-Kutta methods to find approximate solutions of the equations of motion.

 University project • 2014 - Laboratorio di Fisica Computazionale - BSc in Physics, II year